juangoicochea/tribier-work/README.md

 Tribier Business Intelligence is a B2B SaaS company focused on helping enterprises improve their quality management processes.
+I have been part of the development team since May 2023 as a Full Stack Developer, contributing across the full cycle on multiple production
-I joined as the sole Full Stack Developer in May 2023 and have since designed, built, and deployed multiple production applications autonomously across the full cycle: DB design → API → UI → deploy.
+applications: DB design → API → UI → deploy.

+The team has built and maintained three interconnected systems, working across backend, frontend, infrastructure, and third-party integrations.

 ---